 Pick the best from the Yes pile, and a few from the maybe, things that would go well with the first pile.
 Also, you’ll probably shop, and jewelry is a big outfit transformer.

 If i were you id bring alot of neutral and black leggings, pants, and jackets.
 Then pack a couple colourful, bright tops and jewelry.
-Pack what you know you will definately wear.posted over 3 years ago
+Pack what you know you will definately wear.posted almost 4 years ago